nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `done INDEX`

 * `INDEX` is the index of the elderly visited by the user.
 It is a **strictly positive integer, and must be included.** There must be a scheduled visit for the elderly before the visit can be marked as done.
-* Once a scheduled visit is marked as done, it will update the last visited time of the elderly, and now there is no longer a scheduled next visit for the elderly.
+* Once a scheduled visit is marked as done, it will update the last visited time of the elderly.
+If the visit is not recurring or is on its last occurrence, there will be no next visit.
+Otherwise, the next visit will be updated to reflect the next visit date.

 Example:
 * `done 1`